Siberian agriculture: Virgin Lands Campaign

-Agricultural revival of nineteen seventies and eighties
+Agricultural revival 1970 - 1989

 Prior to the decades of the nineteen seventies and eighties, developing and expanding the agricultural infrastructure of the Russian countryside was given a lower priority vis-a-vis industry.
 Schools, hospitals, roads and other structures serving the community remained underdeveloped compared with the amount of effort and funding invested in keeping urban centers up to speed with the western world.
 Even though rural conditions vastly improved, the amount of attention paid to improving urban centers was undeniably in much higher favor.
 However, despite the existence of a so-called "urban-rural" gap, rural areas (also referred to as peri-urban areas) were able to thrive over "spillover effects" from well-developed metropolitan areas nearby.
 People living in these peri-urban areas took advantage of the infrastructural developments from these cities by taking the opportunity to develop reliable transportation to and from the city thus creating a link between urban and rural areas in Russia.
 As a result, this linkage between the city and the countryside led to a relationship in which both sides benefited and agriculture subsequently expanded.

 The rural demographic shift to urban areas that plagued most rural counties did not tremendously affect peri-urban areas in Russia.
 In fact, these areas seemed to experience population increase and at minimum a stabilization in population size.
 The agricultural and labor supply mirrored the activity of population growth in that it experienced stabilization or a rise in productivity.
 The proliferation observed in peri-urban communities during this time was not a universal trend.
 During the nineteen seventies and eighties, the west, conversely was thrown into disorder by the "disruptive influence of urbanization on agriculture."

 During the mid-1980s, agricultural output suffered a lag in productivity that directly correlated with distance from an urban center.
 The so-called "rural periphery" or the land that was located outside a two-hour radius from an urban center was being cultivated inefficiently and ineffectively.
 The way in which the land was cultivated was done so unwisely—too much of the land was farmed at one time in contrast to using a structure like that of crop rotation, which uses modern irrigation techniques and a variance of crops.
 In other words, what was going on can be simplified as "the greater the amount of land under cultivation, the lower the productivity", which led ultimately led to a lack in fertility.